openhab/openhab-docs/configuration/items.md

 # Items

-In openHAB "Items" represent all properties and capabilities of the user’s home automation.
+In openHAB Items represent all properties and capabilities of the user’s home automation.

 While a device or service might be quite specific, Items are unified substitutions inside the openHAB world.
-Items can be Strings, Numbers, Switches or one of a few other basic Item types, a programmer can rightly compare Item Types with base variable types of a programming language.
+Items can be Strings, Numbers, Switches or one of a few other basic [Item types](#type).
+A programmer can compare Item types with base variable data types of a programming language.

-One unique feature of openHAB Items (in comparison to normal variables) is the possibility to connect them to the outside world (via Bindings, more about that later).
+A unique feature of openHAB Items is the immediate option to connect them to the outside world via [Bindings](#binding).
-An Item does not simply hold a certain information (e.g., "No Error", 3.141 or OFF), the information is synchronized with the real world in both ways.
+An Item does not simply hold a certain information (e.g., `OFF`, 3.141 or "No Error"), the information is synchronized with the real world in both ways.

 But let's not get ahead of ourselves.
 The rest of this page contains all details regarding Items and is structured as follows: